chadbrewbaker/CompilingOnAWSLambda/README.md

 * Pulling in depedencies instead of pinning them

 Bottlenecks:
-* Must obey the laws of physics and pay the latency and bandwith costs of moving files
+* Must obey the laws of physics and pay latency and bandwith costs
 * Context Free Grammar Parsing, [Complexity of sparse matrix-matrix-multiply - Valiant 1975](https://arxiv.org/abs/cs/0112018)
 * Linking object files is usually linear complexity
 * Macro/Template application can be costly